-

 Unfortunately, later in the week, some of the heat-welds in the jacket "popped" out (the black circles that hold it's shape), and one of them sprung a leak.
 Fortunately, the beer was already fermented, so there was no loss of product.
 I contacted GottaBrew and Steve immediately sent a replacement, which I received within a week.
 I'm more than happy with both the customer service and the product, and look forward to many more brews.

-10. Worked great on 5.5 gal batch 4 Star Review
+Worked great on 5.5 gal batch

-Posted by on 10th Oct 2017
+Posted by Mark on 10th Oct 2017

 The key is to insulate the fermenter!
 I used Reflectix from HOme Depot and just wrapped and taped it together.